INSIDE: Everything you need to know about the best Japanese Drinks in Japan.

 You can also find many different versions of Pepsi Cola including special Japanese blend Pepsi, and Pepsi Zero.

-Look out for Sakura Pink Cherry Blossom Coca Cola when the cherry blossom season approaches.
+Look out for Sakura Pink Cherry Blossom Coca Cola.
+This is a good Japanese drink for when the cherry blossom season approaches.

-You can safely bet that these Japanese energy drinks are best sellers.
+You can safely bet that these energy drinks in Japan are best sellers.

 The Japanese work ethic is such that many employees must work their bums off – long hours, little sleep – so a caffeinated drink or two might be the only way to get through the day!